timum-viw/go-tcr/README.md

 For the I2C communiction with the TCR the default port for SCL and SDA on a Raspberry Pi Zero W are used.
 Those are GPIO Pins 3 an 2.
 Connect the Pins to your TCR correspondingly.

 Button input is read from GPIO 6 on a falling edge.
-GPIO is internally pulled down so you have to pull it up to 3.3v to
+GPIO is internally pulled up so you have to pull it down to GND to trigger.

 ## Usage